This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

-Nestled amongst the dense forests and rivers of West Bohemia – not to be confused with castle-heavy South Bohemia – Karlovy Vary has long provided tourists with treats of springs and spas – in fact, it was created for that very purposes.
-With the promise of relaxing waters and wellness benefits, the spa-town has grown over the centuries to become one of the most picturesque and famous spa destinations in the Czech Republic and Europe.
+Nestled amongst the dense forests and rivers of West Bohemia – not to be confused with castle-heavy South Bohemia – Karlovy Vary has long provided tourists with treats of springs and spas – in fact, it was created for that very purpose.
+With the promise of relaxing waters and wellness benefits, the spa town has grown over the centuries to become one of the most picturesque and famous spa destinations in the Czech Republic and Europe.

-The story takes us back to the 14th century when the Czech King stumbled upon a spring while hunting for dear, and wanted to make something of the uniqueness of the water.
+The story takes us back to the 14th century when the Czech King stumbled upon a spring while hunting for deer and wanted to make something of the uniqueness of the water.

-Over the years many famous names have come to visit what Karlovy Vary has become today.
-An almost impeccable mix of grand spa hotels, public baths, forests, intricate architecture, captivating colonnades and towered buildings rise up and down the hills in and beyond the city.
+Over the years, many famous names have come to visit what Karlovy Vary has become today.
+An almost impeccable mix of grand spa hotels, public baths, forests, intricate architecture, captivating colonnades and towered buildings rise up and down the hills in and beyond this underrated European city.
 It’s not just a spa destination where you simply check-in and relax, although that is very much possible, it’s a city of culture and creativity, her beauty shining from any angle.

 I’ve never really been a ‘relax at a spa get-away’ kinda guy.
 I’m restless and avoid pampering, much more comfortable wandering for hours on end getting blisters rather than bath-bombs.
-My preferred interaction with locals leans more to a chat about local culture or politics at a bus stop than in silence face down on a massage table.
+My preferred interaction with locals leans more toward a chat about local culture or politics at a bus stop than in silence, face down on a massage table.

-Thus, I surprised myself when I decided to visit Karlovy Vary as a side-trip from the Prague Christmas markets.
-Scrolling through the seemingly never-ended choice of outstanding spa-hotels online, I finally plumped for a grand and traditional looking building on the outskirts of the city.
-With a lush looking wellness centre attached, forests on my doorstep, and the delightful streets of Karlovy Vary a short drive away, it seemed I was very much about to become that ‘relax at a spa get-away’ kinda guy.
+Thus, I surprised myself when I decided to visit Karlovy Vary as a side trip from the Prague Christmas markets.
+Scrolling through the seemingly never-ending choice of outstanding spa hotels online, I finally plumped for a grand and traditional-looking building on the outskirts of the city.
+With a lush-looking wellness centre attached, forests on my doorstep, and the delightful streets of Karlovy Vary a short drive away, it seemed I was very much about to become that ‘relax at a spa get-away’ kinda guy.

 Checking in to Retro Riverside Wellness Resort

-Essentially being a custom-designed Spa destination, Karlovy Vary has no shortage of beautiful spa-resorts.
-I’d toyed with the quiet reasonable priced Parkhotel Richmond, before opting for the extremely good value Retro Riverside Wellness Resort – drawn in by the fairy-tale architecture of the building.
+Essentially a custom-designed spa destination, Karlovy Vary has no shortage of beautiful spa resorts.
+I’d toyed with the reasonably priced Parkhotel Richmond before opting for the extremely good value Retro Riverside Wellness Resort – drawn in by the fairy-tale architecture of the building.

-The food was fantastic, as was the service – the Italian restaurant making for a great evening meal if you didn’t want to venture outside by dark.
-The rooms were modern, peaceful and came with balconies – I had been tempted to book a suite in the tower, with a corner bathroom overlooking the views, but decided that was a bit excessive for someone who isn’t a ‘relax at a spa get-away’ kinda guy.
+The food was fantastic, as was the service – the Italian restaurant makes for a great evening meal if you don’t want to venture outside by dark.
+The rooms were modern and peaceful and came with balconies – I had been tempted to book a suite in the tower, with a corner bathroom overlooking the views, but decided that was a bit excessive for someone who isn’t a ‘relax at a spa get-away’ kinda guy.

 The spa itself though turned out to be an absolute highlight, the pool was peaceful, while the actual spa-circuit and the additional warm water pools perfectly decorated – managing to balance traditional with modern features well.

-Okay, looks like I might be becoming a spa get-away kinda guy after all – but on to equally as important stuff, what to do in Karlovy Vary itself.
+Okay, looks like I might be becoming a spa get-away kind of guy after all – but on to equally as important stuff, what to do in Karlovy Vary itself.

 Perhaps you are used to doing your souvenir shopping at the end of your trip?
-Well, in Karlovy Vary it should be first on your list, as that souvenir is going to quickly come in handy.
+Well, in Karlovy Vary, it should be first on your list, as that souvenir is going to come in handy quickly.

 Porcelain is a big thing around here, and the delightful porcelain spa cups which line the racks and shelves of local shops and stores are a regional spa-town institution.

 It’s with these cups you’ll be able to warm yourself from the hot springs throughout the city.
-Simply pull it out from your pocket, and place it under the spring for a warm drink (be careful, some of these waters are extremely hot).
+Simply pull it out from your pocket and place it under the spring for a warm drink (be careful; some of these waters are extremely hot).
 Also, if you’re like me (hello British people) then you might start keeping tea-bags in your pocket too.
 How many places in the world can you brew your own cup of tea from a spring in the centre of a city?
 This is a truly special, lesser-visited destination in Europe.

 Not content with wowing us with waters, Karlovy Vary is also an incredibly beautiful city.
-The architecture is grand, intriguing, and non-uniform – with buildings in various styles next to each other creating this very unique layout.
+The architecture is grand, intriguing, and non-uniform, with buildings in various styles next to each other, creating this unique layout.

-Most of the architecture in the city is either neo-Baroque and neo-Renaissance, and the historic centre is compact to explore by foot – mainly following the Tepla river which flows down the centre of the pedestrianised area – with colonnades providing cover from the elements if needed.
+Most of the architecture in the city is either neo-Baroque or neo-Renaissance, and the historic centre is compact to explore by foot – mainly following the Tepla River, which flows down the centre of the pedestrianised area.
+Porticos and arcades provide cover from the elements if needed.

 The Mill Colonnade is perhaps the city’s most famous, with the spring underneath here seemingly popular with the locals.
-However, my interest was more in the Market Colonnade, carved from wooden in Swiss-style, and the Park Colonnade crafted from cast-iron, transformed from a concert hall.
+However, my interest was more in the Market Colonnade, carved from wood in Swiss style, and the Park Colonnade, crafted from cast iron, transformed into a concert hall.

-Speaking of concerts, the Karlovy Vary theatre which opened in the late 1800s is stunning, inside and out (especially in some of the entrance hall areas) so try and snag tickets for a performance, or pop your head in just to see the decor.
+Speaking of concerts, the Karlovy Vary Theatre, which opened in the late 1800s, is spectacular, inside and out (especially in some of the entrance hall areas).
+Do try to snag tickets for a performance or pop your head in just to see the decor.

 If you decide to opt for a hotel that doesn’t have its own spa facilities or simply want to try a different spot, you have various options in the city centre.